 2.8.3 Cancer-Specific View: Methylation Distribution and Correlation

-A. Methylation–Expression Correlation Scatter Plot
+D.Methylation–Expression Correlation Scatter Plot

-B. Expression by Methylation Status (Boxplot)
+E.Expression by Methylation Status Boxplot

-C. β Value by Methylation Status (Boxplot)
+F.Beta Value by Methylation Status Boxplot

-D. Correlation Summary Panel
+G.Correlation Summary Panel

 2.8.4 Methylation Summary Table